-Late fall and early winter usher in crisp air and bright blue skies.
-This area has serious winters with an average snowfall of 111 inches.
+Late fall and early winter usher in the crisp air and bright blue skies.
+The Gas Light District has serious winters with an average snowfall of 111 inches and homemade maple syrup.
 And once the snow falls it begins to blanket the area in the things winter dreams are made of.
 Crisp runs on freshly groomed snow.
-The power of a snowmobile as it skips along a powdery trail.
+Moreover, the power of a snowmobile as it skips along a powdery trail.

 Sound like your idea of the best vacation ever?
 Here’s more on all the wonderful winter outdoor activities you can find “Up North” in the Petoskey region of Northern Michigan.